The future is digital

 The apparel consumer and retail landscape is evolving like never before.

 Increasingly savvy and demanding consumers are significantly changing how, when and where they shop.
 E-commerce is continuing to soar, driven by disruptive business models from the likes of online-only retailers including Amazon and ASOS.
-These new entrants have also heightened consumer expectations, providing increasing levels of choice, innovation, availability and customisation while simultaneously meeting demands around quality, price competitiveness and ethical sourcing.
+These new entrants have also heightened consumer expectations, providing increasing levels of choice, innovation, availability and customization while simultaneously meeting demands around quality, price competitiveness and ethical sourcing.

 In a fiercely competitive sector, these changes have had a profound effect on brands and their supply chain partners, who have started to respond in different ways and with varying degrees of complexity and urgency to address the new challenges they are now confronted with.